ocaml/ocaml.org/data/tutorials/guides/1wf_04_multicore_ready.md

 ```

-### Write a parallel test runner (Step 1)
+### Write a Parallel Test Runner (Step 1)

-For a start we can test our library under parallel usage, by running
+For a start, we can test our library under parallel usage by running
 two `Domain`s in parallel.
 Here's a quick little test runner in
-`bank_test.ml` utilizing this idea:
+`bank_test.ml` utilising this idea:
 ``` ocaml
 let num_accounts = 7